mjeanmar/mdi-basic-training/_docs/code-editor.md

 ## {{ page.title }}

-A code developer has to edit code, for which you will need a **code editor**, i.e., a program to help you author code in the same way that Microsoft Word helps you author documents.
+A developer has to edit code, for which you will need a **code editor**, i.e., a program to help you author code in the same way that Microsoft Word helps you author documents.